Anne-Marie door times for UK shows this month

 and live on Freeview channel 276

-Anne-Marie is about to bring The Unhealthy Club tour show to the UK and Ireland.
+Anne-Marie will bring her The Unhealthy Club tour to Dublin next.
 The pop star is on the road in support of her third album of the same name.

-She will be playing arena shows across the British Isles in November.
+She will be playing arena shows across the UK and Ireland in November.
 Anne-Marie will be joined by two support acts for the highly anticipated tour dates.

 Advertisement